 For example, in 2008 whereas there were 83,000 medical accidents reported by State Hospitals to the relevant insurance bodies, in the same year there were only 500 medical negligence* actions commenced according to the statistics compiled.

 This would suggest to us that for various reasons there are many people who may not realise they have a claim or may not have properly explored the possibility of whether they have a claim.

-If you are concerned that you may have a possible claim for medical negligence* why not contact us for a first meeting and a no obligation, free consultation.
+If you are concerned that you may have a possible claim for medical negligence* why not contact us for a consultation.
 We are exceptionally experienced in this area and we will happily guide you through the possible process of making a claim.

 It is important to note that there are often several acceptable ways of carrying out a procedure, and just because one doctor in Ireland would not have done things in the same way as another does not automatically mean that there is a cause of action in medical negligence.*

 It is extremely important therefore that from the outset you get the correct advice and it is also extremely important that you are aware that there are strict time limits involved in pursuing a claim for medical negligence*.

 In what circumstances could I possibly have a claim for medical negligence*?